curriecode/cat-calculator/README.md

 ## Description

 Cat Calculator is an adorably practical responsive full stack application, making solving math problems cuter than ever.
-Simply enter your operations into the fully functional calculator to render a uniquely calculated cat photo.
+Simply enter your equations into the fully functional calculator to render a uniquely calculated cat photo.

 ## Stack